Vladimir Kara-Murza: Early life and education

 Vladimir Vladimirovich Kara-Murza was born in Moscow, the son of Russian journalist and television host Vladimir Alexeyevich Kara-Murza (1959–2019), an outspoken critic of Leonid Brezhnev and supporter of reforms under Boris Yeltsin.
 His mother is Jewish.
 His father was a great grandson of Latvian revolutionary Voldemārs Bisenieks (1884–1938), and great-grand-nephew of Latvia's first Ambassador to Great Britain, Georgs Bisenieks (1885–1941), both of whom were shot by the NKVD.
 The Latvian agronomist and publisher Jānis Bisenieks (1864–1923) was their older brother.

 He is related to Sergey Kara-Murza (born 1939), a Soviet/Russian historian, chemist, and philosopher.
 He is a member of the Kara-Murza family, who are descendants of a Tatar aristocrat who settled in Moscow and converted to Christianity in the 15th century AD.

-Kara-Murza earned a BA and an MA degree in history at Trinity Hall, Cambridge, and he speaks fluent English.
+Kara-Murza earned a BA and an MA degree in history at Trinity Hall, Cambridge, and he speaks fluent English and French.
 With his wife Yevgenia, he has three children.